Andrettin/Wyrmsun/readme.txt

 * Quest
 - The Mercenary Camp is no longer present in The Binding of Graftvitnir quest, as the player couldn't hire from it anyway (since farms can't be be built during the mission).
-- Decreased the quantity of enemies in The Binding of Grafvitnir quest, and decreased the amount of kobolds guarding Grafvitnir.
+- The player now starts with a dwarven Witness who can heal in The Binding of Grafvitnir quest.
+On easy difficulty the player gets two healers instead.
 - Fixed issue which prevented the Hills of the Shorbear Clan mission from being completed.

 * Units